aziziazizi/Insider-Trail-Project/README.md

 # Insider-Trail-Project
 Cricket League Simulation Project In Laravel

-Just Copy The Vendor File Into Your Local Machine Server Please Set Your Database Connection In The .env File Please Run The Command php artisan migrate
+Just Copy The .env zip  File Into Your Local Machine Server Please Set Your Database Connection In The .env File Please Run The Command php artisan migrate